Sternbach-Software/KasaTPLinkAndroidSDK/README.md

 # Kasa TP-Link SDK
-This is an Android SDK for interacting with Kasa smart devices.
+This is an (unofficial) Android SDK for interacting with Kasa smart devices and the Kasa API.

 ## Usage